averms/base16-vim/README.md

 a-vrma's fork of the Base16 Vim template.
 This fork has a number of
 improvements:

-- Faster because it uses the actual builtin Vim commands rather than defined functions.
+- Faster because it uses the actual Vim commands rather than defined functions.
 - Cleaner because it doesn't unnecessarily override highlight groups.
-The upstream template even sets colors for some highlight groups that don't exist.
+It also doesn't set colors for highlight groups that don't exist.
+The upstream template does that with, for example, `Bold` and `Italic`.
 - Includes a fix for a Neovim bug with CursorLine (https://github.com/neovim/neovim/issues/9019).
 - Instead of having the generated themes in the `colors/` directory as upstream